At 101, John Busse recalls his service in WWII

 He served with Gen. George Patton’s 3rd Army in Europe during World War II.
 Busse was a member of the 16th Armored Division that began its march across the continent in France, went on through Belgium, Germany and Poland and ended up in Czechoslovakia.

 He and the 16th hit the beaches of Normandy in August 1944.
-They pushed the Germans back to their country.
-Busse was a sergeant assigned to an armored scout car that proceeded his armored unit during the fighting.
+They pushed the Germans back to their fatherland.
+John was a sergeant assigned to an armored scout car that proceeded his armored unit during the fighting.

 At 100-plus, most of what he did as a young soldier in the 3rd Army during World War II is a blur, but there are two instances he recalls.